inotia00/revanced-documentation/docs/revancify.md

 1. From the Revancify menu, select `Change Source` and select `inotia00`.
 Then press `Done`.

 > If it is your first time running Revancify, the Change Source menu will open automatically upon installation.
-So just select `inotia00` and then press `Done`.
+So just select `inotia00` and press `Done`.

 2. Select `Fetch Tools` to download the latest patch files.